 Home Rental or Dwelling Insurance

-If you rent your home to others, insurance companies offer landlord coverage to suit your situation.
-If you rent a room or a portion of your home, ask your agent what coverage you may need.
+Insurance companies offer landlord coverage to suit your situation if you rent your home to others, If you rent a room or a portion of your home, ask your agent what coverage you may need.

 Mobile home policies may not provide coverage as broad as a homeowners’ policy.
 There are three settlement options available on a mobile home policy.